 - National Commodities and Derivatives Exchange Ltd. (NCDEX)

-- NCDEX is India's largest commodity exchange with trading volumes of Rs 8.71 trillion in 2005 and is now ranked as the third largest agricultural commodity derivatives exchange in the world.
-Deliveries of over 110 000 tons of 18 different commodities incl. sugar, urad (black matpe), tur (pidgeon pea), guarseed (clusterbean), gum and pepper were made in Q1/05-06.
-NCDEX is rated as the third largest agricultural exchange having handled over 43 m traded contracts in 2005.
+- NCDEX recorded trading volumes of ₹ 5.31 trillion and an average daily traded value (ADTV) was ₹ 21.4 billion in 2018-19.
+Deliveries of over 696 000 tons of 23 different commodities incl. guar seed (clusterbean), sugar, urad (black matpe), tur (pidgeon pea), castor seed, chana, guar gum and pepper were made in 2018/19.
 Selected metal and energy commodities are also traded.

 - Multi Commodity Exchange of India (MCX)

 - MCX is the second largest commodity exchange with trading volumes of Rs 6.85 trillion in 2005.